newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 **Event**

     Event, it's a thing that happen/occur at a certain date & time, an event is link to a Calendar.
-You can define the duration of an event (ie hour),  you can also by the mean of Rule configure reoccurence mechanism, for instance if an event is happening every day, every month, or event follow complex rules like repeating itself every week but only on Tuesday.
+You can define the duration of an event (ie hour),  you can also by the mean of Rule configure occurence mechanism, for instance if an event is happening every day, every month, or event follow complex rules like repeating itself every week but only on Tuesday.

     TODO: add documentation on data fields (similar to additionals_data)

 **Rule**

-    Newfies-Dialer comes with a set of predefined rules which can be used for your event, you will find the Daily rule, which if applied to an event will make the reoccure every day.
+    Newfies-Dialer comes with a set of predefined rules which can be used for your event, you will find the Daily rule, which if applied to an event will make the occur every day.
     Rule is based on the rrule python module.
 The rrule module offers a small, complete, and very fast, implementation of the recurrence rules documented in the iCalendar RFC : http://www.ietf.org/rfc/rfc2445.txt

     More info about rrule: http://labix.org/python-dateutil#head-470fa22b2db72000d7abe698a5783a46b0731b57

-Event happens at a certain time and you can also program event to reoccurence daily or follow reoccurence rules, now in order to get notification about event you have to create Alarms related to the event.
+Event happens at a certain time and you can also program event to occur daily or follow occurence rules, now in order to get notification about event you have to create Alarms related to the event.

 **Alarm**

-    Alarm helps to notify about an occuring event, the notification use several different method, the currently supported ones are Call, SMS and Mail.
+    Alarm helps to notify about an occurring event, the notification use several different method, the currently supported ones are Call, SMS and Mail.
 Alarms have a large set of settings which offers a great flexibility.

 **Settings of Alarms**